SAP-samples/teched2025-CA163/exercises/TechEd2025_ETDc_Hands-on_Script.md

 ## Creating a User With High Privileges

-You will now conduct an action which triggers your first logs into *SAP Enterprise Threat Detection, public cloud:* creating a highly privileged user.
+You will now conduct an action which triggers your first logs into *SAP Enterprise Threat Detection, cloud edition:* creating a highly privileged user.

 - In the transaction code entry, enter "SU01" (User Maintenance), and